groovemonkey/datastructures-and-algorithms/priorityqueue/README.md

 ## Performance:

-The trick here, regardless of which datastructure is backing the Queue, is to maintain a pointer to the minimum value to make the find-min operation cheap.
+The trick here, regardless of which datastructure is backing the queue, is to maintain a pointer to the minimum value to make the find-min operation cheap.

 | Operation  | Unsorted Array | Sorted Array | Balanced Tree |
 |------------|----------------|--------------|---------------|